 While I wasn’t sure precisely what Jose did for work, he appeared to be one busy guy with his cell phone almost permanently attached to his ear.
 Between mostly Spanish and the occasional hint of English, I finally figured out that he was, in fact, a realtor.
-Soon afterward, we introduced ourselves one day in the Life Cafe, and the conversation quickly shifted to the topic of nutrition.
+Soon afterward, we introduced ourselves one day in the Life Café, and the conversation quickly shifted to the topic of nutrition.
 Jose confessed to being lost.
-He and Susie slaved away in the gym almost daily, and yet they saw no results.
+He and Susie slaved away in the gym almost daily, yet they saw no results.

 I shared that proper nutrition is the most critical factor regardless of building muscle or dropping body fat.
 You can kill yourself in the gym; however, you will never out-train a poor diet.
 From that simple conversation, I offered to give Jose a complimentary consultation.
 He accepted, and we agreed to meet the following week.

 When I first looked at Jose’s nutrition, it was not pretty.
 Can you say taquitos for breakfast during the week from Quik Trip or pancakes from IHOP on the weekends?
 As busy real estate professionals, they worked 24/7 and ate out most meals.
 Jose started his day with coffee and water and then hit the gym doing group fitness classes, running on a treadmill, or pounding away on a stair master.
-Lunch and dinner were typically chicken and rice with a few veggies followed by cereal and milk before bed.
+Lunch and dinner were typically chicken and rice with a few veggies, followed by cereal and milk before bed.

 Jose tipped the scales at 203.8 lbs from day one with a BMI of 33.9 and a body fat percentage of 39.4%.
 I told him point-blank that his nutrition had to change if he wanted to see results.
 He said he was ready and would do whatever I suggested.
 Fast forward to the present, and Jose is now just under 160 lbs.
-His BMI is down 7.3 points to 26.6, and his body fat is down to 24.4%, almost half of where he started.
+His BMI is down 7.3 points to 26.6, and his body fat is down to 24.4%, almost half where he started.

 The fantastic thing is that he’s only lost 2 pounds of muscle while dropping over 40 lbs of body fat.
 Under the circumstances, we’re not worried about fractional muscle loss.
-Once Jose reaches his desired body fat percentage, and we’re getting close, we will build back the lost muscle and much, much more.
+Once Jose reaches his desired body fat percentage, and we’re getting close, we will build back the lost muscle and much more.

 So, how did we do it?
-The secret is that we took it one small step at a time building in new and positive behaviors that are now primarily a habit.
+The secret is that we took it one small step at a time, building in new and positive behaviors that are now primarily a habit.
 Jose is running on autopilot based on the programming I’ve shared with him over the past ten months, and the best is yet to come.

 Jose’s plan was based on roughly 35% protein, 35% carbs, and 30% fat for those interested in counting macros.
 It was simple and very effective.